nus-cs2103-AY2223S2/tp/README.md

 typist who is seeking for a one-stop platform to systematically organise your internship applications, then InternBuddy is the perfect buddy to accompany you during your internship hunt.

+InternBuddy runs using Java 11, and is available on the Windows, macOS and Linux operating systems.

 ## Core Features
 1. List all internships
 2. Add an internship